IEP Parent Rights in Maryland

 What Maryland Requires

-Written parental consent is required before initial evaluation, initial IEP implementation, and certain reevaluations (COMAR 13A.05.01.13; 34 CFR 300.300).
+Written parental consent is required before initial evaluation, initial IEP implementation, and reevaluation involving new assessments (COMAR 13A.05.01.13; 34 CFR 300.300).

-Prior written notice (PWN) must be provided before any proposed change in identification, evaluation, classification, or placement (COMAR 13A.05.01.12; 34 CFR 300.503).
+Prior written notice (PWN) must be provided a reasonable time before any proposed or refused change in identification, evaluation, placement, or FAPE (COMAR 13A.05.01.12; 34 CFR 300.503).

-Parents have the right to participate as equal members of the IEP team in all relevant meetings (COMAR 13A.05.01.07; 34 CFR 300.321).
+Parents have the right to participate as equal members of the IEP team in all relevant meetings, scheduled at mutually agreeable times and places (COMAR 13A.05.01.07; 34 CFR 300.321, 300.322).

 The procedural safeguards notice must be provided once annually, at initial referral, upon request, and when a complaint or due process hearing is filed (COMAR 13A.05.01.11; 34 CFR 300.504).